-FAMILIES OF THE FALLEN: The USO has supported every dignified transfer at Dover Air Force Base since March 1991.
-USO centers are located in the heart of Dover Air Force Base to support families of the fallen as well as inside the Air Force Mortuary Affairs complex to support the troops who are assigned there.
-Additionally, as family notifications occur at all times of the day and night, the USO works 24/7 to coordinate among USO centers across the country to support and comfort families traveling to and from Dover, meeting the myriad needs of families who have just received tragic news.
-In 2012, the USO was there for more than 3,000 family members, attending 310 dignified transfers at Dover last year.
 The USO also supports the families of those who have made the ultimate sacrifice through our partnerships with organizations such as the Tragedy Assistance Program for Survivors (TAPS), The Moyer Foundation and Fisher House, as well as the support received at various USO centers across the United States.
 The USO and TAPS also provide Survivor Resource Kits to newly bereaved family members.
 Filled with comfort items, books of support, personal notes and information these kits provide a warm embrace in the form of a carefully crafted package.
 Each kit is carefully tailored to the specific family's circumstance of loss, relationship to the deceased, cause of death and other family needs that are shared with us.
 For our nation's smallest heroes, the USO supports TAPS Good Grief Camps.
 The camps provide a safe atmosphere for children to connect with others coping with similar feelings, helping them to establish a support system.
 No matter what the hour or the need, the USO is there for the families of the fallen.

 WALKING WITH THE WOUNDED: In April 2013, the USO announced its support of Walking with the Wounded's 2013 South Pole Allied Challenge, the organizations first multi-national expedition.
-Teams from the U.K., U.S. and the Commonwealth (which includes Australia and Canada) will undertake a 208-mile trek through the South Pole.
-As part of its ongoing mission to support wounded, ill and injured troops through their recovery process, the USO will sponsor one athlete, Margaux Mange, from the U.S. team as she prepares for and undertakes the 2013 South Pole Allied Challenge.
-England's Prince Harry will also join the warriors as they withstand artic conditions including temperatures of -35°C, 50 mph winds and hauling more than 150 pounds of gear.
+Teams from the U.K., U.S. and the Commonwealth (which includes Australia and Canada) will undertake a 208-mile trek to the South Pole.
+As part of its ongoing mission to support wounded, ill and injured troops through their recovery process, the USO will sponsor one athlete, Margaux Mange, from the U.S. team as she prepares for and undertakes this extraordinary challenge.
+The athletes are joined by celebrity team members Alexander Skarsgard for the U.S., Prince Harry for Team UK, and Dominic West for Team Commonwealth.
+The teams will begin the race in November, battling arctic conditions of -35° degrees and 50 mph winds while hauling more than 150 pounds of gear.